 Landowners Seek Doe Hunters

-The North Dakota Game and Fish Department is currently working with landowners in 10 hunting units across the state who would like to host hunters with antlerless deer licenses in 2016.
+The North Dakota Game and Fish Department is currently working with landowners in nine hunting units across the state who would like to host youth hunters with antlerless deer licenses in 2018.

 The program is not intended for buck hunters, but designed to direct hunters with antlerless licenses to specific areas to reduce deer populations.